avocado-framework-tests/avocado-misc-tests/io/net/infiniband/dapl.sh.data/README.txt

 Inputs Needed in config file:
 -----------------------------
-PEER_IP	    - IP of the Peer interface to be tested DAPL_IF1    - RDMA Interface on the Host.
-Can be taken from the file dat.conf (dat.conf location differs based on OS) DAPL_IF2    - RDMA Interface on the Host.
+peer_ip             - IP of the Peer interface to be tested dapl_interface      - RDMA Interface on the Host.
+Can be taken from the file dat.conf (dat.conf location differs based on OS) dapl_peer_interface - RDMA Interface on the Host.
 Can be taken from the file dat.conf (dat.conf location differs based on OS)

 Note:
 -----